maltrui/project1/README.md

         - end the player's turn
     - If there is a capture available for a piece then:
         - show players that there is a forced capture for that specific piece(s)
+        - when a piece is captured, remove it from the board
         - if there are multiple different captures from different pieces, only allow one piece to be able to capture
         - if there is a chain capture, continue turn until all chain captures are executed
         - then end the player's turn